greenzorro/victor42.eth/content/post-en/折腾与思考/我没玩Openclaw，但把它的魂学来了.md

 categories: 折腾与思考-Geek
 tags: ["AI", "Technology", "Tool", "Tutorial"]
 date: 2026-02-14 23:47:00
-description: Building a self-evolving AI assistant from Openclaw concepts to a GitHub repo
+description: Building a self-evolving AI memory system: distilling the essence of OpenClaw into a lightweight Git repository to give any coding agent persistent memory.
 image: https://cdn.victor42.work/posts/2026-02/6d5235b1aa32024027e4f2e055273001.webp
 title: Skipping Openclaw but Stealing Its Soul
 url: /post-en/personal-memory-system-for-any-agent
 translationKey: personal-memory-system-for-any-agent
 ---

+Building a self-evolving AI assistant from Openclaw concepts to a GitHub repo

 This piece is for the geeks—especially those looking to roll their own.
 If you're just here for the story, I'll keep the logic simple.